Cara-Jo/cojorado/_posts/knitting/2014-12-23-pattern-brioche-weather-scarf.md

 To find the average temperature for each day I took the high and the low and found the average of those temperatures.
 I then popped the values into a spreadsheet and went to town.
 I filled a spreadsheet with all 365 days of 2013’s weather data to set a baseline for future years.
 I picked 2013 because it has a full year’s worth of data, instead of 2014 which is still in progress.
 ![Brioche Spreadsheet](/images/knitting/brioche-fullspread.png)

 Thanks to Keith’s spreadsheet wizardry, we wrote a pretty fantastic sheet to do all these calculations for us.
 First, we find the average high for the year, then the low.
 Then we take that number and divide it by 9.
 Why 9?
 Because it's the number of colors minus 1...
 After we’ve divided the averages by 9 we have what we like to call the DEGREES OF SEPARATION.
 This is how many degrees represent each color.
-In this example our grain is 9, so each color represents 9 degrees of change.
+In this example our degress of separation is 9, so each color represents 9 degrees of change.
 ![](/images/knitting/brioche-degsep.png)

 Math is hard, that is why Keith does it for me.